almovidhussaini/babylonclone/x/zoneconcierge/README.md

 The Zone Concierge module is responsible for generating BTC timestamps of headers from other PoS blockchains.
-These BTC timestamps allow PoS blockchains integrating with ybtc to achieve Bitcoin security, i.e., forking the PoS blockchain is as hard as forking Bitcoin.
+These BTC timestamps allow PoS blockchains integrating with Babylon to achieve Bitcoin security, i.e., forking the PoS blockchain is as hard as forking Bitcoin.
 The Zone Concierge module leverages the IBC protocol to receive PoS blockchains' headers and provide them with succinct and provable information about their timestamps.

 There are two phases of integration for a PoS blockchain:

-- **Phase 1 integration:** ybtc receives PoS blockchain headers via standard `MsgUpdateClient` messages in IBC light client protocol, timestamps them, and functions as a canonical chain oracle for the PoS blockchain.
+- **Phase 1 integration:** Babylon receives PoS blockchain headers via standard `MsgUpdateClient` messages in IBC light client protocol, timestamps them, and functions as a canonical chain oracle for the PoS blockchain.
-  [ybtcscan](https://ybtcscan.io/) shows PoS blockchains with phase 1 integration.
+  [Babylonscan](https://babylonscan.io/) shows PoS blockchains with phase 1 integration.
-- **Phase 2 integration:** In addition to phase 1, phase 2 allows a PoS blockchain to receive BTC timestamps from ybtc via an IBC channel, such that the PoS blockchain can use BTC timestamps to detect and resolve forks, as well as other use cases such as Bitcoin-assisted fast unbonding.
+- **Phase 2 integration:** In addition to phase 1, phase 2 allows a PoS blockchain to receive BTC timestamps from Babylon via an IBC channel, such that the PoS blockchain can use BTC timestamps to detect and resolve forks, as well as other use cases such as Bitcoin-assisted fast unbonding.